CyrusRice/ChickenFoot/README.md

 This is a program stimulating 2 players playing the domino game "chicken foot".
 The makefile is included with the executable named project2.
+The bone class represents an individual domino and thus has two ints for each side.
+The chickenyard class represents the dominoes that can be drawn from and thus contains a dynamic array of bones.
+The field class represents the dominoes that have been played.
+The player class represents the players hand.
+The game class does all the simulation of the game.